 I have a fine sense of fun, if you're a geek.
 I'm not a computer geek, I'm a biogeek.
 'Fun' is a word as ill-defined as "love" and "friend".
 Fun is identifying mushrooms, moss, lichens, wildflowers, birds, and insects, and looking up their particular habits, habitats, and life cycles.
 Cultivating some of them.
 Watching birds nest, and babies fledge.
 I have held a fledging cardinal in/on my hand, and thought my heart would stop with wonder.
 Watching turtles, frogs, and fish, and looking up theirs, though most of those are familiar.

 Microbiology and genetics are fun.
-Blood borne pathogens are fun.
+Blood borne pathogens are fun to study.
 I can have fun doing home repairs in the company of a friend I love, such as my husband or neighbour who knows what I'm doing.
 Or gardening, or building something.
 I triumphed over my toilet with strength and WD 40.
 I'm pretty good with adhesives, too.
 I will fly kites, though I'm out of practice.

 I got to liking well the guy who helped me rebuild my (necessary) deck in the middle of nowhere when I was 28.
 Not in any romantic way.
 He was admirably inventive and competent.
 "Competent" is, by the way, the highest of praises.
 As "useless" is condemnation.
 "Inventive" is competence an order of magnitude better when combined.
 Jim Starley (may he always please his lady) slung a fiberglass roof under an open deck to channel the water away from the foundation.
 I got good with a hammer and familiar with creosote.
 In retrospect, I should've stayed there.
 The guy I left for was a bad one.
 (Note to self: Do NOT MARRY NEW ENGLANDERS!)
 I think I'm safe from that now, but might fuck up again if I'm eighty and forget my past.